close-dev-team/mobile-close-channel-sdk-android/doc/problems_and_solutions.md

 #### "api_base_url (...) is not a valid url"

-There should be a property called api_base_url and it should be filled with the url of the api of the Close SDK.
+There should be a property called 'api_base_url' and it should be filled with the url of the api of the Close SDK.
 Please check the url if it is formatted correctly. i.e. check the url in a browser.

 #### More info